conekta/conekta-go/docs/UpdateCustomerFiscalEntitiesResponse.md

 ### NewUpdateCustomerFiscalEntitiesResponse

-`func NewUpdateCustomerFiscalEntitiesResponse(address CustomerFiscalEntitiesRequestAddress, id string, object string, createdAt int64, ) *UpdateCustomerFiscalEntitiesResponse`
+`func NewUpdateCustomerFiscalEntitiesResponse(address CustomerAddress, id string, object string, createdAt int64, ) *UpdateCustomerFiscalEntitiesResponse`

 NewUpdateCustomerFiscalEntitiesResponse instantiates a new UpdateCustomerFiscalEntitiesResponse object This constructor will assign default values to properties that have it defined,